How parents can get involved in their child’s education

 Helping with homework is another form of involvement that can help your child gain confidence.
 Knowing they can ask you as well as their teacher about a topic they are struggling with removes a significant amount of stress for a child.
-Again, our teachers’ doors are always open to parents’ questions about homework tasks, especially if you feel your child is struggling.
+Again, our teachers’ doors are always open to parents’ questions about homework tasks.

 Finally, we have an energetic Parent Teacher Group (PTG) at St. Andrews Sathorn where our parents and teachers play an active role in the St. Andrews community and work together not just on educational and welfare matters, but to keep alive the diverse cultural traditions of our students.

 St. Andrews Parent Teacher Group Goals:

 - To support and enhance St. Andrews programs and to promote and continue to develop community spirit.

 - To promote camaraderie within the St. Andrews community in order to foster a holistic and friendly educational environment for our children.

 - To provide material, and/or volunteer assistance for the benefit of teachers and students within the St. Andrews community.

 The PTG is very active in organising events throughout the school year, and these events provide an excellent opportunity for parental involvement.
 As you can perhaps imagine, a school fair, for example, takes a significant amount of time to organise, our parents are an essential part of the school and its spirit.